Green overcomes 3-shot deficit, Noh to win Portland Classic

 PORTLAND, Ore.
 (AP) — Australia’s Hannah Green overcame a three-shot deficit with a final round 5-under 67 Sunday to win the Portland Classic and deny teenager Yealimi Noh’s bid to become the third Monday qualifier to win on the LPGA Tour.

 Green erased a three-shot deficit with two birdies over the final four holes at Columbia Edgewater Country Club.
 She finished at 21 under and won for the second time this season.
-She claimed the KPGM Women’s PGA Championship in June.
+She claimed the KPMG Women’s PGA Championship in June.

 The 18-year-old Noh, who turned down an offer to play for UCLA and instead went pro in February, led by three strokes entering the final round and held the same margin after 14 holes.
 But, she struggled down the stretch and settled for a final-round 71 and 20 under.